Roarke-Rey/AndroidApp_MultiQuiz/README.md

 App cotains communication between two activities, along with modelling by voew storage to sustain system state and avoid rotation bugs.
 Also follows MVC separation.

+Finally have JVM and instrumented unit test cases to ensure the correct working of the system.

 ![image](https://user-images.githubusercontent.com/57321224/219998331-ac38036b-1c2d-4b05-b2c9-adc4382b0379.png)